patchoty/NewsVerified/README.md

 # NewsVerified
-A news website deployed in firebase
+A news web app deployed in firebase